-For over 30 years, Adams-Columbia Electric Cooperative (ACEC) has been awarding educational scholarships.
+Since 1987, Adams-Columbia Electric Cooperative (ACEC) has been awarding educational scholarships.
 Through the years hundreds of students from cooperative member families have been honored with scholarships.
 These scholarships have traditionally been awarded in amounts of $250 to $1000 each.
-The program is available January 1 – the second Friday in February each year.
+The program is available January 1 – Friday, February 26, 2021.

 Scholarships are awarded in all fields of post-secondary education from vocational to graduate studies.
 They are available to adults and dependent children of all ACEC member families currently receiving electric service from ACEC.
 Scholarships are awarded on the basis of need and excellence in academics, social and community service activities.